 - Require members to internalize the group’s doctrine as truth: Very true in most Christian denominations.
 To be fair, it would be weird for a religious group not to encourage this, and even the body of Christ encourages it as far as our own doctrines go, but we certainly don’t require it of anyone.

 - Use of loaded language and clichés which constrict knowledge, stop critical thoughts and reduce complexities into platitudinous buzz words: This is basically the basis of the Christian religion.
-You’ll hear all sorts of things like, “Ask Jesus into your heart,” or, “If everyone gets saved, that would violate our free will,” or, “Non-Christians will suffer eternal torment in hell,” among other unscriptural and meaningless expressions that keep one from understanding the truth.
+You’ll hear all sorts of loaded language, including phrases such as ”damned to hell” or ”free will,” not to mention that you’ll hear people saying things like, “Ask Jesus into your heart,” or “God is a gentleman, so He wouldn’t force salvation on anyone,” among other unscriptural and meaningless expressions that keep one from understanding the truth.
 In fact, there are so many terms which Christians use that outsiders don’t understand without having them explained that these phrases fall under the label of “Christianese.”
-Now, to be fair, I don’t think this is necessarily a sign of a cult on its own, since all groups use lingo that outsiders won’t necessarily be familiar with, and those of us in the body of Christ use language that is unfamiliar to most Christians and others ourselves (although the reason some of our language is so unfamiliar to most Christians is simply because we’re using literal translations of Scripture rather than the popular mistranslations which lead to cognitive dissonance and other confused and contradictory conclusions), so it’s more a matter of whether it’s used in conjunction with a number of the other points mentioned in the BITE model or not.
+Now, to be fair, I don’t think this is necessarily a sign of a cult on its own, since all groups use lingo that outsiders won’t necessarily be familiar with, and those of us in the body of Christ use language that is unfamiliar to most Christians and others ourselves (although the reason some of the language many members use is so unfamiliar to most Christians is simply because, until very recently, most English-speaking members of the body have tended to favour literal translations of Scripture over the less literal Bible versions over the last century, since the less literal versions can lead to cognitive dissonance and other confused and contradictory conclusions if one isn’t extremely careful about how they interpret these versions), so it’s more a matter of whether it’s used in conjunction with a number of the other points mentioned in the BITE model or not.

 - Encourage only ‘good and proper’ thoughts: Enough said, as far as Christians go, whereas we aren’t into that sort of mind control.